BertilleT/classificrops/doc/source/docuPages/EuropeanNomenclature.rst

 ====================

 To be done
+- investigae classification methodology. --> documentation
+- create a clasification
+- think how to code to associate each agricultural parcels to each class --> algorithm writing

 En liens pratiques sur ce point, qq idées de nomenclature pivot par taille/complexité un peu croissante :